-8.6.10 There are sometimes concerns about visitors and their dogs helping to spread animal disease.
-In practice, other types of movement (e.g. of sick animals, contaminated products, equipment, vehicles and animal handlers) are generally considered far more significant factors in promoting any spread that occurs.

-8.6.11 Intervention in relation to coastal access rights will not normally be necessary as a control measure unless there is an outbreak of a notifiable disease and if it is judged necessary by the authorities to introduce temporary measures to manage public access to contain the disease until it has been brought under effective control.
+- 8.6.10 There are sometimes concerns about visitors and their dogs helping to spread animal disease.
+In practice, other types of movement (e.g. of sick animals, contaminated products, equipment, vehicles and animal handlers) are considered far more significant factors in promoting any spread that occurs. - 8.6.11 Intervention in relation to coastal access rights will not normally be necessary as a control measure unless there is an outbreak of a notifiable disease and if it is judged necessary by the authorities to introduce temporary measures to manage public access to contain the disease until it has been brought under effective control. - 8.6.12 Some intensive commercial pig and poultry enterprises may be subject to more stringent biosecurity requirements than normal.
+We will discuss these with the land manager where they arise before deciding whether and, if so, to what extent intervention is necessary in relation to coastal access.